-The environmentally conscious movement is growing very strong in the UK and internationally, so by making some smart decisions you will be more appealing to a significantly large and growing market that is willing to pay extra for sustainable offerings.
+The environmentally conscious movement is growing very strong in the UK and internationally.
+By making smart decisions you’ll be more appealing to a significantly large and growing market willing to pay extra for sustainability.

 Sustainable business practices you can start today

 Reduce your packaging

 If your company ships products, a simple way to save money and be environmentally friendly is to reduce the packaging and using recyclable materials.
 You will reduce packaging costs and help the environment in one blow.
 There are nowadays many alternatives to plastic so whenever it isn’t needed, just ditch it, and make sure to label your packaging as ‘recyclable’ so that your customers can recycle it as well.